eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the agent receives an `UpdateWorkloadState` or an `UpdateWorkload` message, then the agent shall create, update or delete workloads having fulfilled inter-workload dependency conditions.
+When the agent receives an `UpdateWorkloadState` or an `UpdateWorkload` message, and there are workloads with fulfilled inter-workload dependency conditions, then the agent shall create, update or delete those workloads.

 Comment: The Ankaios agent receives workload states from the Ankaios server and from the workloads the agent manages itself.
 Empty workload states are ignored.